-June 18, 2015: NCDC has introduced a number of rather large administrative changes to their sea surface temperature record.
+June 18, 2015: NCDC has introduced several rather large administrative changes to their sea surface temperature record.
 The overall result is to produce a record giving the impression of a continuous temperature increase, also in the 21st century.
 As the oceans cover about 71% of the entire surface of planet Earth, the effect of this administrative change is clearly seen in the NCDC record for global surface air temperature (p.
 6).

-Ocean temperature in uppermost 100 m, updated to September 2016
+Ocean temperature in uppermost 100 m, updated to March 2018